xversial/ofanticreature/README.md

 # Minecraft creature controller

-Allows you to disable the golem feature
+Allows you to disable the golem feature.
+This is a rough prototype of an archived project.